necmigunduz/mb-test-app-latest/README.md

 # Products List App
 This project is developed as a takehome project.
 It is a basic products list application.
 This project has two sides: 'server' and 'client'. 'server' is the back-end Api where the information of products are stored and a seeder is created to add some products to the api. 'client' displays the list of products on explorer.
-A user can click on see product details buttona and add products to their shopping cart.
+A user can click on see product detail buttons and add products to their shopping cart.
 The product modal shows the information of product with two buttons add and remove.

 ![screenshot](https://github.com/necmigunduz/mb-test-app-latest/blob/master/assets/server.png)
 ![screenshot](https://github.com/necmigunduz/mb-test-app-latest/blob/master/assets/client-I.png)